giacomocavalieri/trie_again/README.md

 ## Usage

 Import the `trie` module and write some code!
-You can find many examples of how the different functions work in the [project documentation]()
+You can find many examples of how the different functions work in the [project documentation]().

 ## Contributing

 If you think there's any way to improve this package, or if you spot a bug don't be afraid to open PRs, issues or requests of any kind!
 Any contribution is welcome 💜